jpfraneto/anky/README.md

-NEEDS LOVE:

-- If the user goes to a template that she has already minted, this page should say that. right now i go in there and what is see is the same thing that i would see if i had never minted something here.
--

 # Your Uniqueness Is a Gift

 tl;dr: this repo is the pwa of anky. one of the infinite branches of expression of an interpretation of the underlying truth of all religions.